Agoric/documentation/main/glossary/index.md

 This page lists words, expressions, or concepts used by the Agoric technology stack.

+## a3p (Agoric-3 Proposal)
+Acronym to refer to a proposal submitted on the agoric-3 mainnet

 ## Agoric CLI

 A command line interface for initializing, deploying, and starting Agoric projects, as well as installing dependencies.
 See the [Agoric CLI documentation](/guides/agoric-cli/) for more information.